Businesses Must Focus On Being Faster, Better, and Cheaper

 On the other hand, the same activities can be executed differently, businesses need to excel in doing one thing great, and in comparison to competitors they need to do it faster, better and cheaper.

-If we take Salesforce and its competitive landscape as example, Oracle (NASDAQ: ORCL)’s acquisition of Eloqua is a way to be faster, better and cheaper compared to for instance Salesforce due to creating an end-to-end experience for customers.
+If we take Salesforce and its competitive landscape as example, Oracle (NYSE: ORCL)’s acquisition of Eloqua is a way to be faster, better and cheaper compared to for instance Salesforce due to creating an end-to-end experience for customers.
 The end-to-end experience is faster (in relation to time-investments for users compared to other tools such as Salesforce), better (because it creates a holistic experience and is offered the ability to measure better) and cheaper (because one tool suffices, but of course can depend on Oracle versus a set of tools).